mougiakouel/QGIS-Training-Manual/rasters/changing_symbology.rst

 .. image:: ../_static/rasters/018.png

-The button on the right will stretch the minimum and maximum values to give you the best contrast in the loacl area that you're zoomed into.
+The button on the right will stretch the minimum and maximum values to give you the best contrast in the local area that you're zoomed into.
 It's useful for large datasets.
 The button on the left will stretch  the minimum and maximum values to constant values across the whole image.